shakfu/buildpy/README.md

 After the python version of `buildpy` was created, it was thought a compiled version of the tool would be useful for bootstrapping purposes.

-This led to a straightforward golang implementation, and then a rust implementation as well as haskell, c++ and swift implementations which are currently under development.
+This led to a straightforward golang implementation, and then a rust implementation as well as haskell, c++, swift, and c implementations.
+The C implementation provides equivalent functionality to the C++ version while maintaining portability and minimal resource usage.

 The idea is that all versions should eventually all be able to read, write and use a standard JSON build configuration file,